dgkirkwood/teleport-terraform-quickstart/teleport_targets/database/aws-rds-mysql/README.md

 ### Terraform Build
-Terraform is used one or more RDS instances, as well as a Linux VM which will facilitate connectivity between your proxy and the databases.
+Terraform is used to build one or more RDS instances, as well as a Linux VM which will facilitate connectivity between your proxy and the databases.
 You can take a look at the .tf files in this repository to understand what will be built.
 This is by no means a best-practice deployment, more one that will get you started quickly.

 1. Navigate to the `/targets/database/aws-rds-mysql` directory
 2. Open the `variables.tf` file and inspect the required variables for this build.